Candidate Q&A: Senate District 15

 Special Election 2020

-Our public education questionnaire was offered to legislative candidates in the September 22 special election.
-A runoff election will be held October 13 between Bart Williams and Joyce Meek Yates.
+Our public education questionnaire was offered to legislative candidates in the September 22 special election and October 13 runoff election.
 Search for candidates’ responses below.

 Defeated in September 22 special election